-Ensure all women are welcome, included, accommodated for and celebrated.
-Include equality, diversity and inclusion on committee and board agendas.
-Where possible ensure meeting and event venues are accessible for all members.
-Where possible ensure activities, events and outings are suitable and open to all members.
-Foster a culture where members can ask for changes and see those changes being made where possible.
-Think about how your WI uses inclusive language that reflects the ideals of the organisation.
+- ☐ Ensure all women are welcome, included, accommodated for and celebrated. - ☐ Include equality, diversity and inclusion on committee and board agendas. - ☐ Where possible ensure meeting and event venues are accessible for all members. - ☐ Where possible ensure activities, events and outings are suitable and open to all members. - ☐ Foster a culture where members can ask for changes and see those changes being made where possible. - ☐ Think about how your WI uses inclusive language that reflects the ideals of the organisation.

-For more information about equality, diversity and inclusion please see the NFWI Equality, Diversity and Inclusion Policy and Glossary on My WI.
+For more information about equality, diversity and inclusion please see the NFWI Equality, Diversity and Inclusion Policy and Glossary on My WI here or by going to My WI / Essential Information / WI Police and Guidance / Equality, Diversity and Inclusion.